WebCoursify/webcoursify.github.io/README.md

             .item-container .item {padding: 10px; width: 33%;}
             .gallery.container {width: 90%; margin-left: 5%;}

-3. Have basic understanding of database(here I mean relational database like MySQL)
+3. Basic understanding of database(here I mean relational database like MySQL)

 ### How the course work:

 *   At the very beginning, you will be provided a simple sample code, which is a Django demo project.
 During the learning of each chapter there will be assignments, for which students will be required to implement some new and small functionalities inside the demo project

 *   At the end, there'll be a relatively "big" assignment, which may count as a small individual project.
 Students will be required to implement a sub-system based on the code they have

 *   Some chapters will have quiz questions after sections or at the end.
 We're trying to work on that

-Finally, to prove that we're serious, you'll get a score for your performance in this course.
-Of course, we trust you to be honest so we'll ask you to evaluate yourself.
-The way to do it is we'll provide test programs for each programming assignment and project.
-When the test case passes, you've earned that score!

-When you're done, we hope you can report your score to us.
+This course is under active development.
+If you'll willing to contribute you can visit the [github repo](https://github.com/WebCoursify/webcoursify.github.io).
+If you have any feedback, you're very welcome to [email us](mailto: {{site.email}})